tomkerkhove/azure-pipeline-chaining/README.md

-# azure-pipeline-chaining
+# Azure Pipelines Chaining

-Example of how to perform Azure Pipeline chaining.
+Example of how you can chain Azure Pipelines to ship features.